 Heredity is the transfer of characteristics or the inheritance of traits from the parents to their offspring.
 A chromosome is a thread-like structure in the nucleus of a cell that carries the genetic materials.
 A gene is a small unit of DNA in the chromosomes responsible for a particular characteristic of an organism.
 The offspring developed may have similarities and dissimilarities with their parents.
 The differences in the traits of an offspring from the parents are known as variations.
 Genetic changes are the reason for these differences.
 We can acquire desired variations artificially, this is where hybridization comes into play.

-The process of crossing of genes or different genotype of two organisms is known as hybridization.
+The process of crossing genes or different genotypes of two organisms is known as hybridization.

 - Genotype: Genotype is the set of genes found in an individual.
-Ex: Genes responsible for colour of eye, complexion etc.
+Ex: Genes responsible for the colour of the eye, complexion etc.

 - Phenotype: Phenotype is the all observable or expressed characteristics in an individual.
-Ex: Tallness or shortness, color of eyes etc.
+Ex: Tallness or shortness, the colour of eyes, etc.